BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_7__making_multiple_food_items_space_cabbages_.md

 Step 5.
 Save the game as kbgame7 and run your module

 You now have multiple cabbages moving around your screen however the screen can start to look a bit jumpy, to fix this we can add the tracer function to the program.
-This tells the computer not to refresh the screen each time, this speeds up the animation.
+This tells the computer not to refresh the screen each time and speeds up the animation.

 Step 6.
 Add the tracer function by typing the following in the Set up screen area:

 ```python
 # Set up screen
 turtle.setup(650,650)